ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 * And finally, take time for yourself

 Madeleine learned that sometimes, it’s not that bad to be an imposter.
-Because you are an imposter, you are an overachiever and you can surprise people with your talent.
+Because if you are an imposter, you are an overachiever and you can surprise people with your talent.

 ****